sthapa320/darknet/README.md

 https://colab.research.google.com/drive/1ZUB9c6Vj-amH8jwFdkCvnVAu0BEXjL50?usp=sharing

-3. Download this weight file and upload it also to the "Cell_Detection" folder in google drive
+3. Download this weight file and upload it also to the "Cell_Detection" folder in google drive (your "Cell_Detection" folder should match what is below)

 https://www.dropbox.com/s/mxhkwdt8vvbkhoy/final_neutrophil_weights?dl=0